Spontaneous trait inference: Overview

-Spontaneous trait inference refers to the phenomena where, when a behaviour is observed by an individual, they extrapolate trait inferences that aren't actually known to them through that observation alone.
+Spontaneous trait inference refers to the phenomenon where, when a behaviour is observed by an individual, they extrapolate trait inferences that aren't actually known to them through that observation alone.
 For example, an individual that would see a stranger on the bus reading a book would infer them to be smart or intellectual, or an individual who witnesses a person not keeping the door open for the people behind them, would make the inference that they are impolite.

 The distinctiveness of spontaneous trait inference is that the inference being made about the individual is not strictly connected with the behaviour witnessed, and are not indicative of the individual's personality, circumstance or natural behaviour.
 Perhaps the stranger on the bus who was reading the book had to read it for educational purposes, and maybe the person who didn't keep the door open was in a rush.
 It is logical to conclude that a single behaviour exhibited by a person should not be the basis for a general trait, however spontaneous trait inference is a mechanism that goes against this ideal.

-Another novelty of spontaneous trait inference, is that it occurs unintentionally without specific instruction or purpose to do so.
+Another novelty of spontaneous trait inference is that it occurs unintentionally without specific instruction or purpose to do so.
 It is also considered to be reflexive, a reactionary conclusion made by an individual when witnessing a behaviour, however they are not automatic.
 Also spontaneous trait inferences have been found to be much stronger when the inference being made aligns with a prevailing stereotype.
 For example, the trait of “bread-winner” is significantly more likely to attributed to a male than a female, as the notion of men being sole providers is ingrained within gender stereotypes.

 Spontaneous trait inference is a concept explored widely within social psychology, as it has broad implications on the how and why humans interact the way they do and the impressions that are formed in a social setting.
 Spontaneous trait inference is an area that is linked to other psychology theories, such as, attribution theory, Fundamental attribution error and naïve realism.
 Spontaneous trait inference is not synonymous with spontaneous trait transference, which is the phenomena where an individual is attributed a trait that they describe as being in someone else.